stevemeier/mirrorlist/README.md

 It's written from scratch, in Go with a minimalist approach.

-It consists of a frontend part `mirrorlist.go` and a backend part `mirrorlist_updater.go` Both share a common database backend.
+It consists of a frontend part `mirrorlist.go` and a backend part `mirrorlist_updater.go`.
+Both share a common database backend.
 Currently, SQLite and MySQL/MariaDB are supported as backends.

 ## Database structure